How to Overcome a Fear of Intimacy

 However, if your loved one is continuously pulling away, this can be very disheartening when you’re trying to progress your relationship.
 This is why it’s important to spot signs of intimacy issues early on in your relationship so that these fears don’t haunt your relationship.

-According to our in-house relationship expert, Moraya Seeger DeGeare, these are a few signs that your partner may be struggling with intimacy in your relationship.
+According to licensed marriage and family therapist Moraya Seeger DeGeare, these are a few signs that your partner may be struggling with intimacy in your relationship.

 1